dgaydukov/cert-aws/sa/files/sa.md

 Since it's just a proxy, connector doesn't store/cache user credentials & details.
 You have to provide a pair of DNS IP, connector use it to locate nearest domain controller.

 ###### Certificate Manager
-ACM (Amazon Certificate Manager) - service that allows you to create/deploy public/private SSL/TLS certificates.
-ACM certs can be used for: ELB, CloudFront, Elastic Beanstalk, Api Gateway.
+ACM (Amazon Certificate Manager) - service that allows you to create/deploy public/private SSL/TLS certificates (can be used for: ELB, CloudFront, Elastic Beanstalk, Api Gateway).
 It removes the time-consuming manual process of purchasing/uploading/renewing SSL/TLS certificates.
 There are 2 types of certificate:
 * public - issued by public CA, trusted by all browser by default.
 * private - issued by private CA. You can create your own private CA to manage all your private certificates.
 There are 3 modes to work:
     * you can delegate management to ACM
     * you can manually distribute certificates to other services (like ec2), but ACM still renew your private certificates
     * you have complete control
-ACM Private CA (Certificate Authority) - managed by aws private CA where you can create your private certificates.
+ACM PCA (Private Certificate Authority) - managed by aws private CA where you can create your private certificates.
-Both CA & PCA are regional services, you can't copy/exports (you can export private cert from ACM) certs into another region.
+Both ACM & PCA are regional services, you can't copy/exports (if you create PCA you can request private cert from ACM - which you can export) certs into another region.
 If you want disaster recovery:
 * ACM:
     * ELB - create 2 ELB in 2 regions & request/import 2 certs into each region with same domain name
     * CloudFront - create cert in `us-east-1` region, it would propagate to all geographic regions that CF distribution use
 * PCA - create 2 PCA in 2 regions & use them independently within each region.
-Yet if you create PCA you can request private cert from ACM - which you can export.
 So if you have PCA there are 2 ways to create private cert:
 * PCA `IssueCertificate` - cert would be managed inside PCA
-* ACM `RequestCertificate` - you will be able to manage private cert using ACM (you can export it & ACM can automatically review it)
+* ACM `RequestCertificate` - you will be able to manage private cert using ACM (you can export it & ACM can automatically renew it)
 ACM support automatic renewal (PCA doesn't support this):
 * eligible:
     * associated with any aws service (ELB, CF)